understandable-machine-intelligence-lab/Quantus/README.md

 If you would like to contribute to this project or add your metric to evaluate explanations please open an issue or submit a pull request.

-## User guidelines

-Just 'throwing' some metrics at your XAI explanations and consider the job done, is an approach not very productive.
-Before evaluating your explanations, make sure to:

-* Always read the original publication to understand the context that the metric was introduced in - it may differ from your specific task and/ or data domain
-* Spend time on understanding and investigate how the hyperparameters of the metrics influence the evaluation outcome; does changing the perturbation function fundamentally change scores?
-* Establish evidence that your chosen metric is well-behaved in your specific setting e.g., include a random explanation (as a control variant) to verify the metric
-* Reflect on the metric's underlying assumptions e.g., most perturbation-based metrics don't account for nonlinear interactions between features
-* Ensure that your model is well-trained, a poor behaving model e.g., a non-robust model will have useless explanations

 ## Disclaimers

 1. Implementation may differ from the original author(s)